 Equity Funds

-Equity funds, which invest mainly in shares, have historically generated annualised returns between roughly 9% and 12% over the long term.
+Equity funds, which invest mainly in shares, have historically seen returns between 12-16% over a 10-year period, as of 14 Jan, 2026.
 Some segments, like mid-cap and small-cap funds, may occasionally exceed these returns, although performance can vary significantly year to year due to market volatility.
-This volatility arises because equity prices depend on market sentiment and business performance, but over time they offer better returns as companies grow and profits compound.
+This volatility arises because equity prices depend on market sentiment and business performance, but over time, they offer better returns as companies grow and profits compound.

 Bond Funds

 Bond funds, which focus on fixed-income investments, are usually more stable and offer lower returns.
-Their returns are around 3% to 5% annually over extended periods.
+Their returns are around 6 to 7% over 10-year periods, as of 14 Jan, 2026.
 Change in interest rate and the credit quality are the two major variables impacting these returns.
 They are relatively stable since fixed interest payments make income predictable, though this comes at the cost of lower long-term growth.

 Hybrid / Index Funds

-Hybrid funds, combining equity and debt, and index funds that track market benchmarks generally deliver average returns in the range of 5% to 8%.
+Hybrid funds, combining equity and debt, and index funds that track market benchmarks generally deliver average returns in the range of 6 to 10% over a 10-year period, as of 14 Jan, 2026.
 This group aims to provide a balance between risk and reward, making them moderately volatile compared to pure equity funds.

 Recent U.S. Mutual Fund Averages

-Mid-cap and small-cap funds have recently shown stronger performance compared to their peers, with only about a quarter of mid-cap funds and just over one-fifth of small-cap funds falling short of their benchmark returns as of mid-2025.
-This marks a notable improvement from past years and highlights the significant growth potential within these market segments.
+Mid-cap and small-cap funds have outperformed their counterparts in terms of returns recently as only approximately quarter of mid-cap and just one-fifth of small-cap lagged behind the benchmark.
+This is a substantial improvement from previous years and points to the very significant expansion of these market segments.

 Mutual funds calculate returns using different methods, each providing a unique understanding of investment performance: